madworx/blueprint-terraform-gpg/README.md

 * Perl 5
 * Yubikey 5

-Some of the tools mentioned above are not critical to the setup itself, such as `jq`, `perl` and Yubikey, but if you're not using them you'll need to adapt some of the steps below.
+Some of the tools mentioned above are not critical to the setup itself, such as `jq`, `perl`, and Yubikey, but if you're not using them, you'll need to adapt some of the steps below.

 ## Base setup